 - FEMA caseworkers make determinations about continued eligibility for direct housing on a monthly basis by speaking with survivors about their progress and providing rental resources.

 As of Sept.
 4, 2018, Monroe County homeowners, renters and businesses have received more than $514 million in federal funding to help them recover from Hurricane Irma, according to information provided by FEMA.

 MONROE COUNTY FINANCIAL UPDATE FROM IRMA

-As of June 30, 2018, the County has submitted $35.6 million in projects for FEMA reimbursement.
-FEMA has obligated about $3.3 million to the State, which also does a review process before sending the money to the County.
-As of June 30, 2018, the County has received about $2.3 million from the state of the County's FEMA-obligated funds.
+As of August 20, 2018, the County has submitted $39.8 million in projects for FEMA reimbursement.
+FEMA has obligated (approved) about $8.1 million and made it available to the State for distribution to the County.
+The State also does a review process before sending the money to the County.
+As of August 20, 2018, the County has received about $2.3 million from the state of the County's FEMA-obligated funds.